QuaDapt#

 - measure{‘hellinger’, ‘topsoe’, ‘probsymm’, ‘sord’}, default=’topsoe’

-The distribution distance metric used to select the best merging factor.
+Distance metric used to select the best merging factor.

 Candidate merging factor values to evaluate.